-Multi-dimensional attacks using a variety of tools can put sensitive data at risk, and many businesses are failing to protect themselves adequately from the increasingly-sophisticated techniques used by cyber criminals to target physical and virtual data centres.
+Multi-dimensional attacks using a variety of tools can put sensitive data at risk, and many businesses are failing to protect themselves adequately from the increasingly-sophisticated techniques used by cyber criminals to target physical and virtual data centers.

-says it is important for organisations to see how the threat landscape and cyber criminals' techniques are changing.
+Palo Alto Networks vice president for Australia and New Zealand Armando Dacal says it is important for organisations to see how the threat landscape and cyber criminals' techniques are changing.

 Palo Alto Networks says the risk of a network breach constantly increases as cyber crime techniques evolve.
 In 2014, 783 data breaches resulted in the loss of more than 85 million records from organisations around the world.

 “The number of data breaches this year is already tracking worse than 2014,” the company says in a statement.
-“Cyber criminals using automated attacks cost business millions of dollars in missed revenue by compromising customer data.”
+“Cyber criminals using automated attacks cost business millions of dollars in missed revenue by compromising customer data.

 Dacal adds, “An organisation is only as strong as its weakest entry point.
-A prevention mindset should drive effective strategy and organisations must consider multiple points working together to prevent all aspects of an attack.”
+A prevention mindset should drive effective strategy and organisations must consider multiple points working together to prevent all aspects of an attack.

 “It is impossible to keep up with threats if the organisation's only answer is to clean up after the attack,” Dacal says.
 “Businesses need to feel confident that the enterprise security platform prevents advanced threats at all steps in the attack kill chain.”